What is Brittle Material?

 Brittle Material Examples

-In civil engineering construction works, many materials are used in which concrete is a
+In civil engineering construction, many materials are used in which concrete is a

 Concrete: Concrete is a brittle material that is strong in compression and weak in tension.